rgroten/ovirt-api-scripts/README.md

 Provides the ability to create, attach/detach, delete both internal (pool) disks and direct attach (lun) disks to VMs.
 Requires ovirtFunctions.py so keep them in the same directory

+Before running, you must create a ~/.ovirtparams file in your home directory which contains the connection information for your Manager instance.
+A sample .ovirtparams file can be found in the repo.
+You can add multiple connection sections to the file if connecting to multiple different Managers.

 #### Usage
 ```
 Usage: ovirtManageDisk.py : <operation> <arguments>